 The study is currently conducted in the Kaiserstuhl area, an old volcano fragment dating back to the Tertiary, located in the Rhine valley in southwest Germany.
 Most of the lower parts are covered by an up to 16 m-deep loess layer.
 The history of wine cultivation in the area dates back to the 8th century.
 Since then farmers grew wine on terraces built on the hilly terrain.
-The traditional vegetation cover on the slopes between the terraces was of a meadow-like grassland (Fig.1).
+The traditional vegetation cover on the slopes between the terraces was of a meadow-like grassland (Figure 1).

 Fig.1.
-The typical structure of the old historical vineyards is an alternation of small steep slopes covered by a meadow-like vegetation with the narrow terraces where the vines are cultivated.
+The typical structure of the old historical vineyards is an alternation of narrow terraces where the vines are cultivated and small steep slopes covered by a meadow-like vegetation.